-- 1. I am directed by the Minister for Finance to announce a confined competition for the selection of candidates1 at Assistant Principal (AP) or equivalent grades to participate in a Masters Programme in Public Policy Analysis.
+- 1. I am directed by the Minister for Finance to announce a confined competition for the selection of candidates1 at Assistant Principal (AP) or equivalent grades to participate in a Masters Programme in Policy Analysis.
 Upon successful completion of the programme, candidates will be assigned to work in public policy analysis.
 The competition will be run by the Public Appointments Service. - 2.
 The programme is a two year fulltime programme involving academic study and projects in public policy evaluation.
-Successful completion of the programme will result in the award of an NUI accredited M.Econ.Sc. in Public Policy Analysis.
+Successful completion of the programme will result in the award of an NUI accredited Master of Economic Science in Policy Analysis.
 An outline of the programme is attached at Appendix A. - 3.
-The programme beginning in Autumn 2005 will also involve participants currently at HEO/AO or equivalent level.
-Circular 17/2005 sets out the arrangements in relation to participation by those grades
+The programme beginning in Autumn 2006 will also involve participants currently at Higher Executive Officer/Administrative Officer or equivalent level.
+Circular 15/2006 sets out the arrangements in relation to participation by those grades